 1. L’Ourson Qui Boit

 On the edge of Lyon’s Croix Rousse district is L’Ourson Qui Boit.
 Here Japanese chef Nishigaki puts his own spin on French food using plenty of locally sourced vegetables.
 The menu changes regularly and you can expect fresh, light (especially for Lyon) dishes that’ll leave you feeling great.

 2. L’Auberge du Pont des Collonges

 For four days in early December, La Fete des Lumieres comes to Lyon.
 Here some amazing light and sound shows take place projected onto buildings around the city.
 It’s Lyon’s biggest festival and hotels book up early.
-If you’re keen to visit them plan well in advance!
+If you’re keen to visit Lyon during this event, plan well in advance.

 If you’re starting your day in Croix Rousse then make sure to head to L’Instant.
 This cafe and boulangerie overlooks Place Marcel Bertone and offers a continental breakfast on weekdays, with brunch at the weekend.
 There’s plenty of outside seating too for warmer days.